 Chicago hot dog

 Where to find it: It’s not hard to find a great dog throughout the city since there are reportedly 1,800 hot dog stands here.
 For a classic and staple, travel to Chicago’s north side for the Superdawg Drive-In located in Norwood Park.
 Featured on countless travel and food shows, this iconic stand has been around since 1948.
 Order in your car for the old-time feel or head up to the window to get an up close look at the business.
-For something different, you can try Avondale hot spot Hot Doug’s.
+For something different, you can try Avondale hot spot Hot Doug’s (which is closing later in 2014 unfortunately, so try it now while you can!).
 The traditional hot dog proudly sits amongst gourmet sausage such as rabbit, elk, and duck fat fries.

 Check out our Chicago Indie Travel Guide